20/11/2018 by socialistfight

 But Lenin had written the foreword to Bukharin’s 1915 book on imperialism, Imperialism and the World Economy, and had written his own famous work in 1916 and so he understood imperialism as a global system.
 It was this that was the basis for the April Theses and for the second October revolution.

-Lenin was correct that Russia was imperialist, because, although it was similar to the proto-feudal empire of Austria-Hungary and the Ottoman Empire.
+Lenin was correct that Russia was imperialist; it was similar to the proto-feudal empire of Austria-Hungary and the Ottoman Empire.
 Feudalism as a mode of production had long gone and only semi-feudal states remained, integrated into the world imperialist system.
 Tsarist Russia was an ally of the USA, France and Britain and part of their global imperialist empire.
-Opposing the German, Austro-Hungarian, and Ottomans.
+They were opposing the German, Austro-Hungarian, and Ottoman empires.